JuliaPolyhedra/XPORTA.jl/docs/src/Internals/wrapping_porta.md

     * PORTA_jll.jl is not a complete wrapper because it lacks, testing, documentation and requires users to handle PORTA specific file IO tasks.

 4. The PORTA.jl package provides an easy-to-use interface for PORTA_jll.jl.
-    * The package handles cumbersome read/write tasks.
-    * The package is well tested and documented.

 ## PORTA History